Manodeepray/My_obsidian/RespAI/Ankur sir and anshuman sir/datainf/paper.md

 ![[Pasted image 20241207015747.png]]

-DataInf can be computed in O(
+DataInf can be computed in O(PLl=1 ndl) operations with O(maxl∈[L] dl) memory.
+In terms ofcomputational complexity, DataInf is much faster than LiSSA, and it does not require iterative operations.

-PL
+Moreover, DataInf has a better memory complexity than LiSSA because it does notrequire storing Hessian matrices.
-l=1 ndl) operations with O(maxl∈[L] dl) memory.
-In terms of computational complexity, DataInf is much faster than LiSSA, and it does not require iterative operations.
-Moreover, DataInf has a better memory complexity than LiSSA because it does not require storing Hessian matrices.
-Table 1 compares DataInf with the exact computation of the influence function (equation 2, denoted by Exact) and LiSSA when a model is a multilayer perceptron.
+Table 1 compares DataInf with the exact computation of theinfluence function (equation 2, denoted by Exact) and LiSSA when a model is a multilayer perceptron.

 EXPERIMENTS